PaulYangSz/MyJavaLogisticRegression/README.md

 # MyJavaLogisticRegression
-Learn Logistic Regression and implement by Java
+Learn Logistic Regression and implemented by Java